diaspora/diaspora/SECURITY.md

 ## Supported Versions

-We support the latest stable release, as well as the current state of the `next-minor` and `develop` branches.
+We support the latest stable release, as well as the current state of the `develop` branch.
 Security issues for older releases are out of scope.

 ## Reporting a Vulnerability